 Why Should You Go?
-Will You Like Paso Robles?

-Best Time to Go to Paso Robles
+Best Time to Go

 Don't Miss the Wine

-Cabernet Sauvignon and Merlot dominate Paso Robles wine production, but you can find almost anything at the hundreds of area wineries, including some varietals little-known elsewhere in California.
-Many tasting rooms are simple, basic places, fun if you go wine-tasting primarily to find new bottles for your cellar.
+Cabernet Sauvignon and Merlot dominate Paso Robles wine production, but you can find almost anything at the hundreds of area wineries, including some varietals little known elsewhere in California.
+Many tasting rooms are simple, basic places that are fun if you go wine-tasting primarily to find new bottles for your cellar.
 Tasting is free at many places, with others charging a small fee.

-Justin Vineyards and Winery: One of Paso's oldest and most respected wineries, Justin produces mostly Cabernet Sauvignon and red wine blends, along with a few whites and a very nice, dry Rose.
-The tasting room looks out over the vineyards and on a pretty day, you can sit on their outdoor patio.
-It's all so pleasant that you may end up lingering longer than you planned.
-In fact, it's a good idea to plan a longer stay, making reservations for a meal in their top-notch restaurant.
+JUSTIN Vineyards and Winery: One of Paso's oldest and most respected wineries, JUSTIN produces mostly Cabernet Sauvignon and red wine blends along with a few whites and a very nice, dry rosé.
+The tasting room looks out over the vineyards, and, on a pretty day, you can sit on the outdoor patio.
+It's all so pleasant you may end up lingering longer than you planned.
+In fact, it's a good idea to plan a longer stay, making reservations for a meal in JUSTIN's top-notch restaurant.
 To get a full immersion in all things JUSTIN, go for the full "Justin experience": wine tasting, dinner, and an overnight stay at JUST Inn, the on-site lodging.

-7 More Great Things to Do in Paso Robles
+7 More Great Things to Do

-Visit Mr. Hearst's Castle: Five miles inland on CA Hwy 46 and Hwy 1, through the Templeton Gap and north along the coast is the Mediterranean Revival mansion built by media mogul William Randolph Hearst.
-Designed by architect Julia Morgan, the over-sized main house and guest cottages, larger than many people's main residences, give a rare peek into the lifestyle of the rich and famous in the early twentieth century.
+Visit Mr. Hearst's Castle: Five miles inland on CA Hwy 46 and Hwy 1, through the Templeton Gap and north along the coast, is the Mediterranean Revival mansion built by media mogul William Randolph Hearst.
+Designed by architect Julia Morgan, the oversized main house and guest cottages, larger than many people's main residences, give a rare peek into the lifestyle of the rich and famous in the early twentieth century.

 Tour a Brewery: If you've had enough of wine tasting and want to learn about how beer is made, the award-winning Firestone Walker Brewing Company offers tours of their facility (and beer tasting) at 1400 Ramada Drive.

 Relax: River Oaks Hot Springs and Spa offers massages and outdoor hot tubs overlooking the hills.
-Some of the local hotels including Hotel Cheval and Villa Toscana also offer in-room spa treatments (book ahead).
+Some of the local hotels, including Hotel Cheval and Villa Toscana, also offer in-room spa treatments (book ahead).

 Annual Events You Should Know About

-The California Mid-State Fair runs from late July through early August, with performers such as Aerosmith and Leann Rimes, livestock competitions and a variety of entertainment.
+The California Mid-State Fair runs from late July through early August, with performers such as Aerosmith and Leann Rimes, livestock competitions, and a variety of entertainment.
 The rest of the year, the Paso Robles Event Center sees a steady stream of activities.

 As you might expect, wine dominates the festivals, with a Zinfandel Festival in March and the Wine Festival in May.

-Tips for Visiting Paso Robles
+Tips for Visiting

-The Restaurant at Justin is a winner if you like a fine meal, served at a leisurely pace.
+The Restaurant at JUSTIN is a winner if you like a fine meal served at a leisurely pace.

 Where to Stay

 If you stay downtown, it's an easy walk to restaurants and the local cinema.
 The Paso Robles Inn is one of the town's oldest lodgings, but it gets somewhat mixed reviews.
 Hotel Cheval (also downtown) is a nice choice among Paso's high-end lodgings.
-Read Tripadvisor reviews to compare prices and find out what it's like.

 Quite a few of the local bed and breakfast inns are located at wineries, making for a doubly fun experience.
-See what's available at BedandBreakfast.com

-Paso Robles is located just off US Hwy 101, 158 miles south of San Jose, 204 miles from San Francisco, 207 miles north of Los Angeles and 110 miles from Bakersfield.
+Paso Robles is located just off US Hwy 101, 158 miles south of San Jose, 204 miles from San Francisco, 207 miles north of Los Angeles, and 110 miles from Bakersfield.